 Moby Dick by Herman Melville

 Reason Given: It “conflicted with community values”

 Ah, that old chestnut!
 Which community values were contradicted exactly remains unclear, but Moby Dick definitely contradicted them, according to a school district in Lindale.
 Other books banned by the same school under that ruling include To Kill a Mockingbird, The Scarlet Letter, and – the darling of Banned Books Week, mentioned above – The Adventures of Huckleberry Finn.
-Check out my full review of the community-value-conflicting American classic here.
+Read my full review of Moby Dick here.

 Reason Given: It is “poorly written”, and there are “concerns that a group of teenagers will want to try it”